samuelmattjohnston/go-ethereum/REPLICA_TESTING.md

 #### Seed the disk directories of the master and slave replica

-For this guide, we'll make the: master node use /tmp/replicatest slave replica use /tmp/replicatest2
+For this guide, we'll make the:
+- master node use /tmp/replicatest
+- slave replica use /tmp/replicatest2

+eg:

     ./geth init --datadir=/tmp/replicatest ../../genesis.json
     ./geth init --datadir=/tmp/replicatest2 ../../genesis.json